sasanquaa/maple-bot/README.md

 4. Use BitBltArea and drag over to the client game
 5. Tested against some dark/bright maps and using skills with fancy effects

-I think this is the lowest settings the bot can run at.
-Tested against using windowed/minimized Moonlight but it does not detect well.
-Both host and client should have matching resolutions.
+Another Sunshine/Moonlight setup tested using Windowed mode:
+1. Have the Moonlight settings to 1366x768, FPS of your choice but increase the Video bitrate around 20Mbps so the images can be clearer
+2. When connecting to the Sunshine host, make sure you don't resize the Moonlight window but only drag it around
+3. Set your MapleStory game in Sunshine host to 1366x768 full screen

+There has been confirmation about working well when GeForce NOW.

 ## Troubleshooting
 #### Wrong map detection